Hanitt/Hanitt/README.md

-- 👋 Hi, I’m @Hanitt
+- 👋 Hi There, I’m Hana
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing a Master's in Data Science at Adama Science and Technology University.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data science and AI research and projects
-- 📫 How to reach me ...
+- 📫 How to reach me  there is my LinkedIn Profile: linkedin.com/in/hana-alemayehu-382815214

 <!---
 Hanitt/Hanitt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.